kasper-piskorski/docs/pages/documentation/6-migration/SQL-migration.md

 ```

+You can find an example of how to use the Java API for SQL migration [here](../examples/SQL-migration.html).

 ## Where Next?
-You can find further documentation about migration in our API reference documentation (which is in the `docs` directory of the distribution zip file, and also online [here](https://grakn.ai/javadocs.html).
-Examples of SQL migration are also available from [here](../examples/SQL-migration.html).
+You can find further documentation about migration in our API reference documentation (which is in the *docs* directory of the distribution zip file, and also online [here](https://grakn.ai/javadocs.html).

 {% include links.html %}